 Criteria Indicative Performance Level Examples 1.
 Teaching Delivery Effective delivery of the teaching, assessment and quality assurance of modules or other equivalent components of the taught portfolio.
 Reviewing course content and materials, and developing, designing and updating materials in compliance with quality standards.
-Evidence of impact of teaching improved progression/retention academic mentoring Module Feedback Scores for Student module feedback questions 1, 2 and 3 of at least the lower quartile value averaged over a 3 year period Responsibility for a number of Undergraduate modules, reviewing and updating the module/parts of module or creating new modules within 3 years.
-Evidence of successful student project supervision (showing number of students supervised, supporting them Demonstrate, using a reflective approach, your personal contribution, the scale and the impact of what you have done.
-Some examples areas are provided as guidance: Delivery comments regarding volume and range of teaching reflection on response rates to student feedback contributing to a team delivering high quality teaching as evidenced by positive feedback received from students, colleagues, external examiners development of new courses that have attracted students acting as Module Co-ordinator/Leader for several modules or as Head of Year responsibility for a number of Undergraduate modules, reviewing and updating the module/parts of module or creating new module updating modules in light of new findings or developments within the discipline and having discussion topics around new research within the module successful supervision of project students for undergraduate and postgraduate taught degrees evidence of being an especially effective academic mentor (evidence might include withdrawal and retention rates at programme level, number of tutees, support with employability activities, widening access & participation)
+Evidence of impact of teaching on university KPIs improved progression/retention on courses and subject area evidence of being an especially effective academic mentor successful module outcomes, as in number of 1st, 2.1s, reducing module failure rate Module Feedback Scores for Student module feedback questions 1, 2 and 3 of at least the 35th percentile value averaged over a 3 year period (see detail in APPENDIX B). please note that the 35th percentile is between the lower quartile (25%) and the median (50%) Evidence of pro-actively seeking feedback Demonstrate, using a reflective approach, your personal contribution, the scale and the impact of what you have done.
+Some examples areas are provided as guidance: comments regarding volume and range of teaching reflection on response rates to student feedback leading high quality teaching as evidenced by positive feedback received from students, colleagues, external examiners updating modules in light of new findings or developments within the discipline and having discussion topics around new research within the module growth in student numbers as a result of new course provision evidence of being an especially effective academic mentor acting as Module Co-ordinator/Leader for several modules or as Head of Year contribution to the student experience and employability evidence of engagement with the student body to increase participation in student feedback and enhance the student voice evidence of supervising or co-supervising postgraduate research, PhD, MRes students receiving positive feedback from students (e.g. module evaluation, meetings with students, online evaluation through student feedback surveys)

-- 2 2.
-Personal Teaching and Improving Practice Teaching practice informed by own or others' research or informed by personal practice.
-This includes (i) the teaching activities which the individual engages in, and (ii) content of the teaching which the individual imparts being up-to-date knowledge.
-Note: This criterion focuses on your contribution and impact through the research process).
-Evidence of successful feedback from professional learners.
-Evidence of pro-actively seeking feedback Successful implementation of teaching improvement with evidence of positive change Evidence of ongoing personal development via CPD over the last three years and evidence of its impact on teaching. preparing and delivering CPD to professional learners and receiving and acting on feedback evidence of engagement with the student body to increase participation in student feedback and enhance the student voice evidence of contributing to supervising or co-supervising postgraduate research, PhD, MRes students receiving positive feedback from students (e.g. module evaluation, meetings with students, online evaluation through student feedback surveys) Demonstrate, using a reflective approach, your personal contribution, the scale and the impact of what you have done.
-Some examples areas are provided as guidance: Involvement in CPD activities, such as peer review, workshops, professional development courses that have led to an enhancement in your own teaching practice evidence of responding to student, peer or external examiner feedback improving and updating courses in order to make them more attractive to students implementing innovative evidence-based practice in teaching professional body mapping recognition within 3 years giving consideration to any particular needs of international students/ disabled students / non-traditionally qualified / non-traditional students through inclusive teaching and assessment Further examples of teaching innovation can be found on the SALT
+2. Personal Teaching and Improving Practice

+Teaching practice informed by own or others' research or informed by personal practice.

+This includes (i) the teaching activities which the individual engages in, and (ii) content of the teaching which the individual imparts being upto-date knowledge.

+Note: This criterion focuses on your contribution and impact on your own teaching and your own students.
+Successful implementation of teaching improvement and module design with evidence of positive change.

+Demonstrating innovative evidence-based practice in teaching (through presentations at e.g. HEA and SALT or through publication).
+Demonstrate, using a reflective approach, your personal contribution, the scale and the impact of what you have done.
+Some examples areas are provided as guidance:

+- demonstrating innovative practice in teaching recognition for teaching innovation within 3 years (through e.g. HEA and SALT) - Involvement in CPD activities, such as peer review, workshops, professional development courses that have led to an enhancement in your own teaching practice - working with colleagues on teaching innovation within a professional body with impact across the sector - evidence of responding to student, peer or external examiner feedback or professional, learners through CPD activity

+Further examples of teaching innovation can be found on the SALT website
-Success in contributing to the wider academic community with demonstrable impact and recognition from internal and external sources.

-Contribution to institutional teaching impact
+- 3. Professional Recognition Success in contributing to the wider academic community with demonstrable impact and recognition from internal and external sources. - Contribution to institutional teaching impact.

-- Fellowship of HEA or equivalent.

-- Evidence of contribution at Faculty/School/Department and/or institutional level.

-- External recognition via specialist role.
+- Fellowship of HEA or equivalent. - Evidence of contribution at Faculty/School/Department and/or institutional level. - External national recognition via specialist role. - Institutional teaching award.